Get started with ML Services on Azure HDInsight

 Connect to the cluster edge node

-In this section, you learn how to connect to the edge node of an R Server HDInsight cluster using SSH.
+In this section, you learn how to connect to the edge node of an ML Services HDInsight cluster using SSH.
 For familiarity on using SSH, see Use SSH with HDInsight.

-The SSH command to connect to the R Server cluster edge node is:
+The SSH command to connect to the ML Services cluster edge node is:

 To find the SSH command for your cluster, from the Azure portal click the cluster name, click SSH + Cluster login, and then for Hostname, select the edge node.
 This displays the SSH Endpoint information for the edge node.